XamNn/interp-book/src/record.md

 # Keyable
-Keytables (or Dicts) are the most powerful Value in the language.
+Records (or Dicts) are the most powerful Value in the language.
 They contain key-value-pairs.
 Keys and Values can be of any [Type](./type.md).

-Keytables can be constructed in a few ways:
+Records can be constructed in a few ways:
 ```cs
 var table = {foo = 1, bar = 2};